My pension amount

 For part A of my pension, no actuarial adjustment will apply if I retire at age 57 and if the total of my age plus my years of continuous service is equal to or greater than 85.

 If this is not the case, an actuarial adjustment will apply.
-I am going to consult the table available on the website for more information.

 For parts B and C of my pension, if I retire at age 62, no actuarial adjustment will apply.
 If I retire before age 62, an adjustment of a certain percentage for each year before I turn 62 will apply.
-For example, if I retire at age 60, two years before I turn 62, the adjustment percentage will be multiplied by 2.

 END OF TEXTUAL TRANSCRIPTION